Carsten Timmermann, MSc, MA, PhD

 M13 9PL Manchester

-While studying for my first degree in Biochemistry at the Freie Universität Berlin, I took a succession of history courses in addition to my compulsory units in the sciences.
-Wondering how I could possibly combine my interests in science and history, I accidentally came across the History of Science, Technology and Medicine (HSTM), which was then rarely taught at German universities.
-After graduating, I was offered a job as a research technician at the Scripps Research Institute and spent two years in La Jolla, California, doing high resolution cryo electron microscopy.
+Like many other historians of science and medicine, I have a science background.
+When I was studying for my first degree in Biochemistry at the Freie Universität Berlin, however, I took a succession of history courses in addition to my compulsory units in the natural sciences.
+Wondering how I could possibly combine my interest in science with my fascination with history, the humanities and the social sciences, I accidentally came across the History of Science, Technology and Medicine (HSTM), which did not have a strong presence at German universities.
+After graduating from FUB, I was offered a job as a research technician at the Scripps Research Institute and spent two years in La Jolla, California, practising high resolution cryo electron microscopy.
 While there, I audited several course units in the Science Studies Programme at University of California, San Diego (I now realise that I probably gate crashed the programme).
 I then enrolled for an MA in History and Social Anthropology of Science, Technology and Medicine at the University of Manchester (supported by a Wellcome Trust Studentship) and in 1999 completed a PhD, also at the University of Manchester, on Weimar Medical Culture: Doctors, Healers and the 'Crisis of Medicine' in Interwar Germany (again supported by a Wellcome Trust Studentship).

-Since 1999, I have worked at the Centre for the History of Science, Technology and Medicine, initially as a research fellow and later a Lecturer, Senior Lecturer and Professor.
-In January 2022 I was appointed Director of the Centre.
+Since 1999, I have worked at the Centre for the History of Science, Technology and Medicine, initially as a Research Fellow and later a Lecturer, Senior Lecturer and Professor.
+In January 2022 I was appointed as Director of the Centre.

 Since 2000 I have taught a variety of course units in history of medicine, history of the life sciences, and history of psychiatry and mental health.
-I have also taught course units dealing with the historiography of science, technology and medicine for undergraduate and postgraduate students.
+I have also taught course units dealing with the historiography of science, technology and medicine for undergraduate and postgraduate students (please see the section on Teaching further down on this page for details of my current teaching).

 I currently supervise the following PhD students: